 To get the ball rolling, check out these unique DIY projects you can implement in your kitchen for some serious upgrades this weekend.

-This weekend, you can incorporate a whole new backsplash design for the walls behind your sink, stove or countertop.
-There are several beautiful options to choose from.
+This weekend, you can add a whole new backsplash design for the walls behind your sink, stove or countertop.
+In fact, there are several beautiful options to choose from.

 You can go with this unique tin-tile backsplash design that is easy and relatively cheap to implement.
 This design style adds a bit of reflectivity into the room, making it seem brighter even on the most dreary of days.
 The tiles are also easy to clean and can be gotten in a variety of finishes to match your kitchen’s hardware and fixtures.